What are the best leadership books for project managers? Well, ask 10 leaders and you’ll probably get 10 different lists.

 I think it’s great for project managers because we often find ourselves managing projects with an IT workstream.
 It focuses heavily on making sure that you are getting the value that you expect from the project and the people.
 The book helps you see what is important and how to get more of it.

-Why Should Anyone Be Led by You by Rob Goffee & Gareth Jones
+by Rob Goffee & Gareth Jones

 I was given this book when I attended a management course and it’s a popular book – probably the one on this list that you would have heard of before.